-As such, it is full of benefits which, quite simply, go far beyond the number of items that you can count.
+As such, it is full of benefits that, quite simply, go far beyond the number of items that you can count.

-Living the minimalist lifestyle will give you more time, money, space, and freedom to follow your dreams.
+Living a minimalist lifestyle will give you more time, money, space, and freedom to follow your dreams.

 It also has the power to increase your activity levels, make you happier, and feel less stressed.

-Consequently, it can have both positive physical effects and the observable positive effects surrounding your mental health and general well being.
+Consequently, it can have both positive physical and observable positive effects on your mental health and general well-being.

 Minimalists surround themselves with the things that they love.